 - Your personal injury lawyer in Chicago will put together a demand letter at this point which is a document detailing the extent of the victim’s injuries, the facts surrounding the accident or event, and an estimation of the monetary damages of the victim’s injuries.
 This is sent to the defendant.

-- The defendant may agree to accept the demands of the plaintiff and their lawyer and settle pre-suit.
+- The defendant may agree to accept the demands of the plaintiff and their legal representative and settle pre-suit.
 If an agreement can be reached, the case will settle early.

-- If an agreeable resolution cannot be made, the lawsuit proceeds to the next step—which is litigation.
+- If an agreeable resolution cannot be made, the lawsuit proceeds to the next step, litigation.

 - Witnesses will be called on to provide testimony in court.
 Additional expert witnesses may also be hired to provide testimony.
 All evidence is prepared.